vishvAsa/vedAH/meta/articles/keith/v2/CONTENTS_OF_VOLUME_32.md

 321

-6. First-fruit sacrifice (agrayana işți) and others.
+6. First-fruit sacrifice (agrayana iṣṭi) and others.
 7. The animal sacrifice

 323